 Squash, often seen as a cousin of badminton and tennis, has emerged as a great sport seamlessly blending exercise with entertainment.
 The game has been gradually gaining popularity and there are several prominent players around the world rising as inspiration to the beginners training their hands at the sport.

-List of Best Squash Rackets for Beginners 2018
+Best Squash Racquets for Beginners 2018

-Top 5 Best Squash Rackets for Beginners 2018
+Top 5 Best Beginner Squash Racquets 2018

-Here, we have tried to club a list of 5 best-rated squash rackets with reviews that may suit the beginners.
+Here, we have tried to club a list of 5 best-rated squash racquets with reviews that may suit the beginners.
 A close look at these may aid you in determining the perfect equipment that can match your style of play.

 - Weight: 125 gms